ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 A Received event indicates the delivery of a complete Message.
 It contains two objects, the received bytes as messageData, and the metadata and properties of the received Message as messageContext.
 See {#receive-context} for details about the received context.

+The messageData object provides access to the bytes that were received for this Message, along with the length of the byte array.

 See {{receive-framing}} for handling Message framing in situations where the Protocol Stack provides octet-stream transport only.